martin-marek/hdr-plus-swift/README.md

 This is macOS app written in Swift / SwiftUI / Metal that implements a simplified version of HDR+, the computational photography pipeline in Google Pixel phones.
 You can read more about HDR+ in Google's paper [Burst photography for high dynamic range and low-light imaging on mobile cameras](http://static.googleusercontent.com/media/www.hdrplusdata.org/en//hdrplus.pdf).

-You can download it from the [Mac App Store](https://burst.photo/download/) or as a [GitHub release](https://github.com/martin-marek/hdr-plus-swift/releases).

 # Example

 I took a burst of 35 images at ISO 12,800 on Sony RX100-V and boosted it by +2EV.
 Here's a comparison of a single image from the burst vs. a merge of all the images.